zennymorh/zainab-adyen-android-assignment/README.md

 - Implement permission handling
 - Show a list of venues based on the current location
 - Apply best practices to handle configuration changes

+Libraries used:
+- Hilt for dependency injection
+- Retrofit and OkHttp for network call
+- Android Navigation Component; Safe args
+- Coroutines Flow to handle network calls
+- JUnit and Mockito for testing